valhuber/python-rules/README.md

 ## Status: Running, Under Development
-Essential functions running on 9/6/2020: multi-table transactions - key paths of copy, formula, constraint and sum rules.
+Essential functions running on 9/6/2020: multi-table transactions - key paths of copy, formula, constraint, sum and event rules.

 Not complete, under active development.
+Key remaining items are changing foreign keys (adjust old/new parent), delete, and verify operation with Flask / Flask AppBuilder.

 Ready to explore and provide feedback on general value, and features.